 Section II – Hearing Board Membership

-Section IV – Ethics and Confidentiality
+Section III – Ethics and Confidentiality

 (f) At all times the Hearing Board must respect the dignity of the student charged and the person bringing the charges;